-Under this policy, the forcible removal of First Australian children was made legal.
+Under this policy, the forcible removal of First Nations children was made legal.
 Assimilation was based on a belief of white superiority and black inferiority, and presumed that "full-blood" Aboriginal and Torres Strait Islander peoples would naturally die out.
 It proposed that children with Aboriginal and white parentage, who were termed "half-caste" (now considered an extremely derogatory term), should be assimilated into white society.
 It was believed these children would be more easily assimilated due to their lighter skin.

 The impact was felt both by the families who had their children taken away, and by the children themselves.

 Many children from the Stolen Generations suffered extreme physical, psychological and sexual abuse living under state care.
-Where children were forced to reject their culture, they often felt ashamed of their Aboriginal and Torres Strait Islander heritage as they were forced to adopt a new identity.
-In some cases, children were told that their biological parents had given them up or died and were unable to find out who their families were as children were intentionally sent far away from their homelands.
-The intergenerational trauma felt by Aboriginal and Torres Strait Islander people of the stolen generation has been confirmed by medical experts who note a high incidence of post traumatic stress, depression, anxiety and suicide among those who have been affected by the policy.
+Children were forced to reject their culture and adopt a new identity.
+So they often felt ashamed of their Aboriginal and Torres Strait Islander heritage.
+In some cases, children were told that their biological parents had given them up or died.
+Later unable to find out who their biological families were because had been intentionally sent far away from their original homelands.
+The intergenerational trauma felt by First Nations people of the Stolen Generations has been confirmed by medical experts who note a high incidence of post-traumatic stress disorder (PTSD), depression, anxiety and suicide among those affected by the policy.

-Further, due to the separation of parent and child, many individuals never experienced healthy family situations, the effects of which are still being felt today as these children start their own families.
+Also, due to the separation of parent and child, many individuals never experienced healthy family situations.
+This has continued to impact people through the generations, as these children start their own families.

 Servant or Slave is an emotional and confronting feature film that gives insight into the history and legacy of the domestic servitude enforced upon Aboriginal girls in Australia, told through the stories of five women.
-Watch it here
+Watch it here.

 On 13 February 2008, the Australian Government formally apologised to the Stolen Generations of Aboriginal and Torres Strait Islander People.
 Kevin Rudd, the Prime Minister of Australia at the time, delivered the speech in Parliament House.
-Watch it here
+Watch it here.